-Food Primary 4-10 year olds Secondary 11-18 year olds Roast red meat includes beef, lamb, pork, veal, venison and goat.
-This is also the meat portion for baked potato/sandwich fillings Raw 50-80g 80-95g Roast poultry includes chicken, turkey and duck, as well as dishes or products made from these meats Raw 60-85g 85-125g All dishes containing red meat or poultry (e.g. stew, casserole, curry, sweet and sour, pie with potato topping) Note : weight may be reduced proportionately in composite dishes if adding another protein based food, such as beans/cheese/milk Raw 50-75g 75-90g Meat-based soup Cooked 200-250g 250-300g White fish such as pollock, hake, coley, cod, haddock and plaice - whether cooked alone, or in a dish such as a casserole or fish pie, or as a breaded or battered product Raw 60-90g 90-125g Oily fish, such as fresh, tinned or frozen salmon, sardines, pilchards, mackerel, herring, and fresh or frozen tuna.
-Tuna only counts as an oily fish when it is fresh or frozen because the omega-3 fatty acids are removed during the canning process Raw 55-80g 80-110g Fish or shellfish such as tuna, salmon, mackerel and prawns, served in a salad, baked potato or sandwich Cooked 50-70g 70-100g Egg served in a salad, baked potato or sandwich Cooked l egg 1-2 eggs Meat alternatives made from soya beans, such as soya mince, tofu and Quorn TM (e.g. vegetarian stew, curry, tikka, sweet and sour).
-Note : weight may be reduced proportionately in composite dishes if adding another protein-based food such as beans/cheese/milk Cooked 50-70g 70-100g Pulses such as beans (cannellini, kidney, pinto, borlotti, Raw 20-25g 40-45g haricot, butter, but not green beans), chickpeas, lentils (red, green, brown and puy).
-This also includes nuts Cooked 50-60g 1-2 heaped tablespoons 100-120g 2-3 heaped tablespoons Vegetarian sausages, burgers, nut cutlets Raw/cooked 50-70g 70-100g Meat products Sausages made from beef, lamb or pork Raw 50-75g 1 sausage 75-90g 1-2 sausages Burgers Raw 55-80g 80-100g Scotch pies, bridies, sausage rolls, Cornish pasty, encased meat pastry pies, quiche, cold pork pie (e.g. Melton Mowbray) Cooked 80g 110g Breaded or battered shaped chicken and turkey products, e.g. nuggets, goujons, burgers Cooked 50-70g 70-100g portion size)
+Food Primary 4-10 year olds Secondary 11-18 year olds Roast red meat includes beef, lamb, pork, veal, venison and goat (this is also the portion size for baked potato and sandwich fillings).
+Raw 50-80g 80-95g Roast poultry includes chicken, turkey and duck, as well as dishes or products made from these meats (this is also the portion size for baked potato and sandwich fillings).
+Raw 60-85g 85-125g Red meat or poultry in dishes such as casserole, stew, pie, or curry.
+Note : weight may be reduced proportionately in composite dishes if adding another protein based food, such as beans, cheese, or milk.
+Raw 50-75g 75-90g Meat-based soup Cooked 200-250g 250-300g White fish such as pollock, hake, coley, cod, haddock and plaice - whether cooked alone, or in a dish such as a casserole or fish pie, or as a breaded or battered product Raw 60-90g 90-125g Oily fish, such as fresh, tinned or frozen salmon, sardines, pilchards, mackerel, herring, and fresh or frozen tuna.
+Tuna only counts as an oily fish when it is fresh or frozen because the omega-3 fatty acids are removed during the canning process Raw 55-80g 80-110g Fish or shellfish such as tuna, salmon, mackerel and prawns, served in a salad, baked potato or sandwich Cooked 50-70g 70-100g Breaded or battered fish portions and products such as fish cakes, fish fingers, and fish goujons.
+Cooked 55-80g 85-95g Egg served in a salad, baked potato or sandwich Cooked l egg 1-2 eggs Meat alternatives made from soya beans (such as soya mince and tofu) and Quorn TM (in dishes such as vegetarian casserole, stew, pie, or curry).
+Note : weight may be reduced proportionately in composite dishes if adding another protein-based food such as beans, cheese, or milk Cooked 50-70g 70-100g Pulses such as beans (cannellini, kidney, pinto, borlotti, Raw 20-25g 40-45g haricot, butter, but not green beans), chickpeas, lentils (red, green, brown and puy).
+Cooked 50-60g 1-2 heaped tablespoons 100-120g 2-3 heaped tablespoons Vegetarian sausages, burgers, nut cutlets Raw/cooked 50-70g 70-100g Meat products Sausages made from beef, lamb or pork Raw 50-75g 1 sausage 75-90g 1-2 sausages Burgers Raw 55-80g 80-100g Scotch pies, bridies, sausage rolls, Cornish pasty, encased meat pastry pies, cold pork pie (e.g. Melton Mowbray) Cooked 80g 110g Breaded or battered shaped chicken and turkey products, e.g. nuggets, goujons, burgers Cooked 50-70g 70-100g portion size)